gangz/Tetris/IoP_Tetris.md

 46. Use TDD to implement the shapePlacement.turn().
     Now see a failed case in ShapePlacement.

-47. Refactory shape factory add add the turn feature
+47. Refactory shape factory add add the turn feature for all shapes